YuboC/CIS9650_TeamProject/README.md

 ## DATASETS

-The data sets we plan to use has been gathered in the following Google Drive folder and is available in this GitHub repository: https://drive.google.com/drive/folders/1fBR1k4QuSpaptG9UMYcb7BjKspU6FSVr?usp=sharing https://github.com/YuboC/CIS9650_TeamProject
+The data sets we used has been gathered in the following Google Drive folder and is available in this GitHub repository: https://drive.google.com/drive/folders/1fBR1k4QuSpaptG9UMYcb7BjKspU6FSVr?usp=sharing https://github.com/YuboC/CIS9650_TeamProject